SKGroup/angular2-redux-inject/README.md

 let store = createStore(reducer, {}, middleware);
 ```

-After being applied, all action creators will be able to return a "dependency wrapper" function which will be supplied dependencies by name.
-The wrapper's return value will be passed to the next middleware via next().
-Therefore, the signature of an action creator for such a function would look like this:
+Action creator would look like this:

 ```typescript
 import { Dep1Service, Dep2Service } from 'myapp/services';